- Home Improvement

 Dirty and continued wet surfaces must be remedied before a new coat of paint can do its job.
 In addition, painting over loose paint is just an invitation for the loose base paint to fall away, negating your efforts.

 Peeling or cracking paint generally is caused by moisture getting into the board behind the paint and pushing it off from the inside.
-The moisture can come from rain, and when gutters are not channeling water away from siding, when cracked caulking or eaves allows water behind boards, or when water stands against the house at ground level.
+The moisture can come from rain, and when gutters are not channeling water away from siding, when cracked caulking or eaves-trough allow water behind boards, or when water stands against the house at ground level.
 Or the moisture can come from inside the house, as when steam or splashing from a shower wafts or seeps through the wall to the inside of the siding.
-These problem must be corrected at the source before paint is applied to the siding, or new moisture will push off the new paint, and you would have wasted your time and money.
+These problems must be corrected at the source before paint is applied to the siding, or new moisture will push off the new paint, and you would have wasted your time and money.

-If the source of water is from a faulty gutter, eave, or caulking, fix it first.
+If the source of water is from a faulty gutter, eave-trough, or caulking, fix it first.
 If the source is a leaking bathroom wall that allows moisture to pass through the siding, repair the interior wall of the bathroom.

 On the outside, there are additional methods to let the moisture escape.
 For lapped siding, you can drive thin wedges between the boards.
 For tongue and groove siding, you can drill small holes into the siding for ventilation.
-Both technique allows for moisture to escape easily so that it will not push against the paint from the inside.
+Both techniques allow for moisture to escape easily so that it will not push against the paint from the inside.
 The problem of moisture popped paint is especially prevalent in older homes, where layer after layer of paint have formed an impervious barrier to moisture flow; cracking and peeling result.

 If these remedies have been tried and ruled out, and you still have moist wood, ask a home inspector for an opinion.
 Sometimes, peeling is the result of a poor painting job.
 Rarely, it may be caused by the wood itself- some resinous pine simply will not hold paint, and it might be best to cover these woods with a new siding.